top of page

 In our Protein Engineering studies we use site-directed and random mutagenesis based on PCR, molecular modeling and computational bioinformatics studies of structure function relationships.
 A strategy was developed to obtain complete genes of new enzymes which includes screening by PCR mediated by Consensus-Degenerate Hybrid Oligonucleotide Primers (CODEHOP) and a improved genome walking method.
 We are continuing our modeling on the “cryophilicity” of cold active enzymes.

-We are also carrying out the scale-up of the production of human adipose-derived mesenchymal stem cells for their differentiation into Insulin and Glucagon expressing cells for the treatment of diabetes.
+We are also carrying out the scale-up of the production of human adipose-derived mesenchymal stem cells for their differentiation into Insulin and Glucagon expressing cells for the treatment of diabetes and also producing and expanding such stem cells for the treatment of premature ovarian insufficiency.

 Lastest Publications about PE